LumiNova/hellow/README.md

-# hellow
+### hellow

-Some ideas I wanna finish
+## Some ideas I wanna finish

+**Including**

+- Snake Game
+- A shitty Java autoclicker
+- Some Bash scripts for Minecraft
+- Mods and Plugins for Minecraft